cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 <br>

-**ASSIGNMENT:**

-> For your discussion topic this week, find one data-driven blog post from Ben Wellington's [I Quant NY](http://iquantny.tumblr.com/) and/or OK Cupid's [OK Trends](https://theblog.okcupid.com/tagged/data) where you discovered something cool that you did not know and share it with the group.
+**For your discussion topic this week, find one data-driven blog post from Ben Wellington's [I Quant NY](http://iquantny.tumblr.com/) and/or OK Cupid's [OK Trends](https://theblog.okcupid.com/tagged/data) where you discovered something cool that you did not know and share it with the group.**

 Also, check out Ben's [Ted Talk](https://www.youtube.com/watch?v=6xsvGYIxJok), or this short interview.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZTdPpoUp25w?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-In your post, highlight what is interesting about the example and what data made it possible.
+**In your post, highlight what is interesting about the example and what data made it possible.**

 **Due by 11:59pm on January 19.**